 With 23 different settings to heat various foods along with an automatic mode, it takes the guesswork out of reheating.
 Available in both stainless steel and black stainless steel, it comes in three sizes: 1, 1.2, and 1.3 cubic feet.
 There’s a built-in humidity sensor for cooking, and you can turn the sound off so you don’t wake anyone during your midnight snack.

 Toshiba designed this microwave with energy-saving features, like an LED light, to help you save money, and it also has a child lock to avoid mishaps.
+Reviewers also highlighted the door handle (as opposed to a button), as well as how easy it is to use—after a learning curve.

-Best Budget: Insignia Compact Stainless Steel Microwave
+Best Budget: Insignia 0.9 Cu.
+Ft.
+Compact Microwave, Stainless Steel

 Ideal for college dorms and apartments, the Insignia 0.9-cubic feet compact microwave proves you can buy a new microwave without breaking the bank.